See here for more info about the EC raw binary format.

 (10) IRGA75 is not on site anymore, but still part of the data stream, i.e. logged data for IRGA75 are empty.

-(13) From now on: In addition to the normal lag time between IRGA and sonic we have an artificial lag time of 12 seconds due to the buffer, which needs to be considered when processing the files when searching for the best correlation between vertical wind speed and CO2/H2O concentration.
+(13) ADDITIONAL ARTIFICIAL LAG TIME: In addition to the normal lag time between IRGA and sonic we have an artificial lag time of 12 seconds due to the buffer, which needs to be considered when processing the files when searching for the best correlation between vertical wind speed and CO2/H2O concentration.
 For more info see here.
 This also affects all following time periods.

 signal_strength.
 Not logged anymore:

 (15) ISSUE: WRONG CALIBRATION GAS: There was an issue with the calibration gas used to calibrate the IRGA72.
 As a consequence, the CO2 concentrations in the raw data files have to be multiplied by 0.974 before flux calculations.
 This is done directly during the conversion of the raw data binary files to CSV files when using bico and selecting the appropriate IRGA

 IRGA72-B-GN1.
 For more info about this issue see here: Wrong Calibration Gas 2017.
 Affected time period: all IRGA72 CO2 concentrations between